On this page

 Leaders on education sites must check that this training has been done.
 Expect to be asked for evidence of the training.

-All ongoing volunteers in education sites must do mandatory notification training every 3 years.
+All ongoing volunteers in education sites must keep their mandatory notification training current.
 All volunteers do the same online fundamentals training.

 This training is on a system called Plink.
 They need to create a Plink account to access the training.

 - record your volunteers RRHAN-EC training on a site-specific spreadsheet or database